Wolfsschanze - Wolf's Lair

 A perimeter fence guarded by the SS security force Reichssicherheitsdienst (RSD) marked the boundary of the inner security zone.

 The Führerbegleitkommando (FBK) managed the personal security of Hitler within the zone.
 Members of the FBK were the only armed personnel allowed near Hitler.

 It was a top secret project to establish Wolfsschanze.
 Officially, a new chemical plant, Chemische Werke Askania, was under construction.
 The area of the whole compound was 8 km2, including large forested parts.
 Barbed wire and minefields protected the 2.5 km2 headquarters area.
-It took ten years to the clear the 54.000 land mines.
+After the war, it took ten years to clear the area of somwhere around 54.000 land mines.

 Wolfsschanze was like a small town, served by airfields and a railway station.
 The base had power stations, a water supply network, and a heating system.
 For recreation, there was a teahouse and a cinema.

 There are two Kasino buildings, but Wolf’s Lair was not the Las Vegas of East Prussia.
 The German word kasino means mess, an area where military personnel eat and socialize.

 The dense forest protected the headquarters from being discovered by Allied spy planes.
 To hide the buildings, they used bushes, grass, artificial trees and camouflage nets changed four times a year.
 Aircrafts photographed the base to ensure it had a sufficient camouflage.